abertschi/syncopoli/README.md

 FAQ
 ---

-Q: Why is Syncopoli making connections to <someservername>?
+Q: Why is Syncopoli making connections to `<someservername>`?

 A: Syncopoli needs `rsync` and `ssh` (dropbearssh) to operate.
-Since F-Droid does not allow bundling of binary files, I have hosted them on <someservername> and download those two when you first run the program.
-If you don't trust the binaries and have your phone rooted, just put `rsync` and `ssh` binaries that you have compiled yourself in `/data/data/org.amoradi.topoli` and Syncopoli will use those ones instead.
+Since F-Droid does not allow bundling of binary files, I have hosted them on `<someservername>` and download those two when you first run the program.
+If you don't trust the binaries and have your phone rooted, just put `rsync` and `ssh` binaries that you have compiled yourself in `/data/data/org.amoradi.syncopoli/files` and Syncopoli will use those ones instead (make sure to set them as executables).

+Q: How do I use this...thing?

+A: Set your global options by going to `settings` (see `Global Options` above), then press the plus button to create individual profiles.
+The play button on top bar runs all sync tasks.
+Hold your finger over each profile to edit/delete them.

 Credits
 =======